Date of Award

 Scholarly Commons Citation

 Azizi, Boutros Youssef, "Finite Element Modeling of Macro Fiber Composite Actuators with Application to Wing De-icing" (2014).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 58.